 1. Are you failing to benefit from cash discounts due to poorly maintained payment terms in SAP?

-2. How to analyze bad payment terms in SAP in two steps
+2. Two steps to analyze bad payment terms in SAP

 3. Revised terms of payment: How to clean up your vendor master data

 4. How to analyze your own payment behavior in SAP

 Just a few percent?

 One or two percent discount does not sound like much, right?

 But as every business owner knows: There can be no better form of "financial investment" than making use of cash discounts as a form of supplier credit.

 Because the one or two percent discount is not being offered over one year, but over a period of just a few days, often 20 or 30 days.
 Now calculate how much that is worth over a whole year!
 In times of low interest rates, that’s better than any other form of investment you can think of.